 With one exception, no one in the pub that night had heard the story of the unfaithful earl with a spear in his guts….
 At least, not since they were children.

 It was a quiet evening.
-Truth be told, it was like most evenings in the little village.
+Truth be told, most evenings in the little village were quiet.
+Deadly quiet.
+It made the people a little odd.

 This night was running down in the same way.
 Nothing moved outside, or inside, except for calls for refills by the few villagers who remained.